pmacMaps/build-maps-leaflet-parcel-gds23/README.md

 ## Configure Parcel.js

-We need to make a few changes to the `package.json` so that it can work with Parcel.js:
+We need to make a few changes to the `package.json` file configure it to work with Parcel.js:
 - add `"source": "src/index.html",` : this defines the entry point for Parcel.
-This is the file(s) that Parcel starts at when building your source code.
+This is the file that Parcel starts at when building the source code.
 - remove `"main": "index.js"` : we won't be using this.
 - add `"browserslist": "> 0.5%, last 2 versions, not dead",` : the browser list configuration is used to specify the target browsers that your code should support.
 As written, our application should support browsers that have a global usage percentage greater than 0.5%, support the last 2 versions of web browsers, and excludes web browers that are no longer maintained (I used Chat-GPT to explain this property)
-- add `"private": true,` : prevents NPM from publishing your project
+- add `"private": true,` : this prevents NPM from publishing your project
 - within `scripts`, add `"start": "parcel",` : allows you to type `npm run start` to start the Parcel process
 - within `scripts`, add `"build": "parcel build"` : allows you to type `npm run build` to build the production-ready version of your application files